resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 Its funny: in the old days, when I was just getting started as a software developer, updating software was strongly resisted because of the fear of something breaking.
 "If it's working, why change it" was the mantra.

 But now, if you don't update your software with security updates, the chances are you will be hacked.

 So the lessor of the two evils is to perform security updates as soon as is possible.

+**I believe that this is the most important step that you need to take in terms of security.**

 But there was wisdom in that old timer mantra of not rocking the boat.
 Every time you make a change to your system you run the risk of breaking it.
 So remember to make sure you have a regular backup to hand.